AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 	- [ ] Casing the Joint
 - [ ] The Vault
 - [ ] Vidorant arrives
+	- [ ] An elf woman with sleek black hair approaches you with a smile.
+"You've done well.
+Not just any thieves could make it to my personal vault.
+I congratulate you.
+I'm sure this means the Cobalt Soul placed a bounty on that crystal—J'mon Sa Ord must be furious.
+But if you'll allow me a moment, perhaps I can make you a better offer?"
+	- [ ] "I could try to dispatch you—and I might succeed—but more thieves will keep trying to interfere with my business.
+Instead, what if you went back and told everyone my vault was impenetrable and I thoroughly defeated you?
+It would head off a lot of trouble.
+In exchange, I'll give you this."
+She pulls a delicate ring from her finger.
+"It's worth more to you than the diadem—after all, it's part of how I've become such a famous thief.
+Ilena is planning to take the diadem for himself, right?
+He's still mad about our heist all those years ago.
+But this ring you can keep.
+Tell whatever story you like about where you got it, as long as it's not from me.
+You get rich, I look strong, and no one's the wiser."
 - [ ] Conclusion

 ##  Define secrets and clues